YottaDB/YDBDoc/ProgGuide/functions.rst

    $C[HAR](intexpr[,...])

 * The integer expression(s) specify the codes of the character(s) $CHAR() returns.
 * The M standard does not restrict the number of arguments to $CHAR().
-However, YottaDB/GT.M does limit the number of arguments to a maximum of 254. $CHAR() provides a means of producing non-graphic characters, as such characters cannot appear directly within an M string literal.
+However, YottaDB does limit the number of arguments to a maximum of 254. $CHAR() provides a means of producing non-graphic characters, as such characters cannot appear directly within an M string literal.
 When used with $ASCII(), $CHAR() can also perform arithmetic operations on the codes associated with characters.
 * With VIEW "BADCHAR" enabled, $CHAR() produces a run-time error if any expression evaluates to a code-point value that is not a character in Unicode.
-YottaDB/GT.M determines from ICU which characters are illegal.
+YottaDB determines from ICU which characters are illegal.
 * $ZCHAR() is the parallel function of $CHAR(). $ZCHAR() returns a sequence of bytes (rather than a sequence of characters) and can perform all byte-oriented $CHAR() operations.
 For more information, refer to “$ZCHar()”.

 ++++++++++++++++++++